no-more-secrets/parsco/README.md

 parse); instead, a failure is communicated via return value.

 ### `try_ignore`
-The `try_ignore` parser will try running the given parser but ignore the result.
+This parser will try running the given parser but ignore the result.
 This is useful if you want to run a parser but
 a) you don't care if it succeeds, and b) you don't care what its result is if it succeeds.
 This can sometimes help to get rid of